linfeng-wang/TB-AMP-design/README.md

 # Create a new conda environment using the provided YAML file
 conda env create -f env.yml
 # Activate the environment
-conda activate new-ml  # or whatever name is defined
+conda activate new-ml  # activate the environment you created
 ```

 ### 3. Run the AMP generator/classifier